UppASD/UppASD-manual/content/input.rst

 -------------

 The following entries are currently implemented in UppASD.
 Where applicable, the default entry setting is underlined.
+.. this is subset of the more relevant flags available for inpsd.dat

 System parameters
 ^^^^^^^^^^^^^^^^^